Sequence of Interviews

 - Situations involving weapons; or

-- Other situations that constitute immediate risk to the child in the judgment of the FSOS and SSW.
+- Other situations related to the caregiver's high risk behaviors that constitute immediate risk to the child in the judgment of the FSOS and SSW.

 - The worker’s contact with the parent or caretaker should occur in the home promptly, or as soon as possible, after interviewing the child(ren) unless there are documented safety issues.